CONFIRMED: DNC, Hillary Clinton campaign ‘paid for Trump Dossier’

 I am going to make a guess, which is that it is being leaked now because Mueller’s investigation is finally asking the hard questions about the Trump Dossier which ought to have been asked a year ago.
 There were for example reports that his team interviewed Christopher Steele – the Trump Dossier’s compiler – earlier this month.

-There are also signs that Mueller is starting to home in on the Democrats who have been driving the Russiagate scandal all along, with reports that John and Tony Podesta have been questioned by his team.
+There are also signs that Mueller is starting to home in on the Democrats who have been driving the Russiagate scandal, with reports that John and Tony Podesta have been questioned by his team.
 I will here express my view that it was the Trump Dossier rather than the Podesta brothers’ lobbying for Sberbank which was the main subject of this questioning.

 News of the questioning of John and Tony Podesta comes following the refusal of Peter Fritsch and Thomas Catan, the two co-founders of Fusion GPS – the intermediary between the DNC and the Hillary Clinton campaign and Christopher Steele – to answer questions to the House Intelligence Committee, pleading their Fifth Amendment rights.

-I will here express my view that it was unethical – to put it mildly – for the Democrats to give public credence to the Trump Dossier for so long without disclosing that they had paid for it.
+I will here express my further view that it was unethical – to put it mildly – for the Democrats to give public credence to the Trump Dossier for so long without disclosing that they had paid for it.

 That some of the individuals involved are now invoking their Fifth Amendment rights – the first witnesses to have done so to my knowledge during the whole course of the Russiagate scandal – may suggest that more of a much more serious nature is coming.